The Editors’ Quote of the Day:

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
-And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of JWR.
-(SurvivalBlog’s Founder and Senior Editor.)
-Today’s focus is on antique jewelry.
-(See the Tangibles Investing section.
+Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
+Today, we look at natural gas production (and waste.)
+The photo at the top of this column is a satellite photo montage of the lights of North America, at night.
+The swarm of dots seen in western North Dakota are not city lights.
+That is actually light created by extensive natural gas flaring.
+(See the Commodities section.)

 Precious Metals: